 Fiscal Year Ended Audit Fees (1) Audit-Related Fees (2) Tax Fees (3)

+December 31, 2014 \$37,418 - -

 December 31, 2013 \$41,785 - -

-December 31, 2012 \$38,297 - -

-Note (1): Includes review of financial information and financial statement preparation for public offerings, if any, of Units of the Trust.
+Note (1).
+Includes review of financial information and financial statement of the Trust.

-- (2) Audit-related Fees includes professional fees billed by the Trust's auditor related to assurances and related services related to the performance of the audit or review of the financial statements not included in "Audit Fees". - (3) Tax Fees include the aggregate fees billed for professional services rendered for tax compliance, tax advice and tax planning.
+(2) Audit-related Fees includes professional fees billed by the Trust's Auditor related to assurances and related services related to the performance of the audit or review of the financial statements not included in "Audit Fees".

+(3) Tax Fees include the aggregate fees billed for professional services rendered for tax compliance, tax advice and tax planning.